vaelgates/arkose/interviews.md

 			<li><a href="arguments/introduction.html" class="button special fit">Arguments</a></li>
 		</ul>
 		<div class="box">
-			<p><sup>The interviews explored many topics, but focused on researchers' opinions of risks from advanced AI systems.
-The overall arc of these interviews is described: interviewee questions, the most common perspectives from AI researchers in response, and additional text describing potential counterarguments that the interviewer could have raised.</sup> </p>
+			<p>Explore the questions from the interviews focusing on advanced AI, common responses from AI researchers, and potential counterarguments. </p>
 		</div>
 	</div>
 </div>